Emergency Planning

 Evacuations

 Some emergencies may require Parks Canada to order an evacuation.
 You will be informed of potential evacuations as early as possible.
 Support will be provided to those who need it during evacuations.
-Parks Canada issued notices may also identify a reception centre, if appropriate.
+A reception centre may be established for those requiring assistance, such as transportation out of the park or accommodation, if appropriate.

 Parks Canada will issue two kinds of notices.
 Know the difference.